 What about advice to other leaders, who maybe haven’t had your background of cultures and companies, on how to create a diverse culture?

 Try to be diverse yourself.
 It doesn’t have to involve changing jobs or industries or continents, but by talking to other people and keeping an open mind.
 As leaders it’s our job to create an environment for people to achieve their full potential even though we might not know what the immediate outcome might look like.
 Most Chemistry graduates wouldn’t end up in Beauty via Consulting like me, but I tried different things.
-And also remember that diversity is global – at Coty we have R&D collaborations with different international locations of different cultures and people, it’s at the heart of our culture, and allows us to consider different styles and sets of consumers, which is important.Posted over 2 years ago
+And also remember that diversity is global – at Coty we have R&D collaborations with different international locations of different cultures and people, it’s at the heart of our culture, and allows us to consider different styles and sets of consumers, which is important.Posted almost 3 years ago